mafe72/NESPi-Fan-Control-Board/README.md

 -----------
 R_20210726

-* Add RASPI-FAN Control, Compatible with all Raspberry Pi models.
+* Add RASPI-FAN Control, Compatible with none RetroFlag cases for all Raspberry Pi models.

 V_20200917